Skip to main content

 Computing data using functions

 You can use JavaScript functions in an audience export by clicking Output format > Define output > JavaScript code editor.
-Make sure to have all functions inside a single function:
+Make sure that you put all the functions inside a single function and that you return a single object:

 (function () {